 If any of the stream identities included in the groupse property does not exist in the termination.

-If the stragg property is set without a value in the groupse property indicating the semantic associated with the multiplex, i.e. a value in the groupse property with the same streamID list as in the aggregation.
+If the stragg property is set without a value in the groupse property indicating the semantic associated with the aggregation stream, i.e. a value in the groupse property with the same streamID list as in the aggregation.

 Depending on the grouping semantics if there is a mismatch between the mgroup/groupse property and the Local or Remote Descriptor.

 For example: An error may be generated if the MGC uses the BUNDLE media grouping and specifies a StreamID of a H.248 Stream whose Local Descriptor does not have the same address/port as the other H.248 Streams in the group (and is not updated in the current command).
 Another example is if an error may be generated if MGC uses the “LS” semantic and specifies the StreamIDs of H.248 streams where the MG cannot maintain lip sync.
 A more specific error code may be returned if available.
 The underlying reasons for generating an error may depend on the semantic associated with the group.